rfdickerson/Blitter/README.md

 ## Quick start:

+You can build and run this demo on multiple platforms, such as XCode, macOS Terminal, Linux terminal, or a docker container.
+The quick start steps vary by how you intend to build the target.

-1. Install Cassandra:
+1. Install Cassandra or ScyllaDB:

-If on macOS, you can install it with Homebrew
+On Linux, you can download the latest package from the website.
+If on macOS, you can install it with Homebrew:

 `brew install cassandra`

 2. Set up the schemas with the blitter.sql file:

+CQLsh is in the /bin directory of your Cassandra/ScyllaDB installation.

 `cqlsh -f blitter.sql`